Tag: WFF2015

 Almost There

-Almost There is a documentary about how filmmakers Aaron Wickenden and Dan Rybicky discovered East Chicago artist Peter Anton and helped him exhibit his works.
-Anton is an artist of the “outsider” genre, a rough style of painting that appears to be very basic, almost amateurish, but is highly-regarded in some circles.
+I’m not sure I’m ready to write about Almost There, but then I don’t know if I’ll ever be ready, so here goes nothing: Almost There is a documentary about how filmmakers Aaron Wickenden and Dan Rybicky discovered East Chicago artist Peter Anton and helped him exhibit his works.
+Anton is an artist of the Read.